Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-15-tex-workflow.md

 #### **Install word count**

 Word count is important for writing, needless to say.
 Unfortunately I haven't found a VS Code word count extension that's designed specifically for text writing (only counting words while ignoring markdown symbols and code chunks).
 The word count extension I'm currently using is [WordCounter](https://marketplace.visualstudio.com/items?itemName=kirozen.wordcounter).

+#### **Markdown preview**

+I couldn't find a perfect solution for Pandoc-based preview tool, but [Codebraid Preview](https://marketplace.visualstudio.com/items?itemName=gpoore.codebraid-preview&ssr=false) does a decent job.
+Not that in order for the citation process to work in the preview, the default reader for `.md` files needs to be set to `markdown` instead of the default `commonmark_x`.
+Note that there is some issues with rendering raw LaTeX in markdown files.
+Details in the extension's documentation.

 #### **Use the Zen Mode**